Im5tu/im5tu.github.io/content/article/2016-11-17-Blog-Building-Part-2-My-First-Post.md

 {
     "categories": [ "Development", "Building a blog" ], "date": "2016-11-17T23:01:38Z",
     "description": "Setting up a theme and creating our first article using hugo and bones", "tags": ["hugo", "blogging"],
     "series": ["Building A Blog With Hugo"],
-   "title": "Blog Building - Part 2 - My First Post"
+    "title": "Blog Building - Part 2 - My First Post", "toc": true
 }

 In [the last article](/article/2016/11/blog-building---part-1---hello-hugo/), we setup our workflow and all the pieces that you will need to create a new site.
 Now we need to install a theme and begin publishing.
 Prior to writing this series, I began evaluating the extensibility of hugo themes and started work on something I call bones - a no thrills template with no styling, just structure.
 As I improve the template it will become more useful, maybe.
 It will remain the template behind mysite as I continue to improve it.
 <!--more-->
 ## Installing a theme

 To install a theme, you need to know the repositories git url.
 You can see additional themes at [http://themes.gohugo.io/](http://themes.gohugo.io/).
 I will be using my [bones theme](https://github.com/Im5tu/hugo-bones.git) as the base.

 Once you have the themes git url:
  - Open the command line to repository that has our generation files in it
  - Change directories to the themes folder
  - Clone the git repo to this location, eg: `git clone https://github.com/Im5tu/hugo-bones.git`

 Once the repository is cloned, we need to tell hugo how to use our new theme.
 To do this we need to open the `config.toml` file inside of the root directory and create an entry called theme.
 When this is done, your config file should look something along the lines of the following: